 EMBO Workshops are original meetings providing scientists from different fields with an opportunity to discuss common themes and exchange cross-disciplinary results.
 EMBO Workshops are expected to be stand-alone and not satellite meetings.
 Typically, a maximum of 120 participants (including speakers) should be accepted.
-Priority is given to EMBO Workshops taking place in EMBC Member States and in cooperating partner countries, although organizers can be based anywhere.
+EMBO Workshops can take place in EMBC Member States or cooperating partner countries, although organizers can be based anywhere.
+If you wish to apply for an EMBO Workshop held in a country that does not yet have a cooperation agreement, you should first contact the programme manager.

 Annual application deadlines: 1 March and 1 August for workshops planned for the following year.